Esri/arcgis-maps-sdk-java-samples/src/main/java/com/esri/samples/map/create_and_save_map/README.md

 <h2>How to use the sample</h2>

+<p>This sample requires you to setup your own app on arcgis.com.
+See the <a href="https://github.com/Esri/arcgis-runtime-samples-java/wiki/OAuth">wiki</a> for details.</p>

-Fill in your portal and registered app credentials of the starting dialog to authenticate.
-Then choose the basemap and layers for your new map.
-To save the map, choose a title, tags and description (optional), and a folder on your portal.
-Click the Save button to save the map to the chosen folder.
+<p>Fill in your portal and registered app credentials in the starting dialog to authenticate.
+Then, choose
+the basemap and layers for your new map.
+To save the map, choose a title, tags and description (optional), and a folder on your portal (you will need to create one in your portal's My Content).
+Click the Save button to save the map to the chosen folder.</p>

 <h2>How it works</h2>